-- 1. Endorses the 2018-2019 Regional Arts Development Fund (RADF) application for \$30,000 (GST Exc) in funding to Arts Queensland based on Council's contribution of \$15,000 (GST Exc); and - 2.
-Delegates authority to the Mayor and Chief Executive Officer in accordance with the Local Government Act 2009 to administer Council's RADF program including the development of the funding application to Arts Queensland, development of local RADF Guidelines and the application form.
+- 1. endorses the 2019-2020 Regional Arts Development Fund (RADF) application for \$30,000 (GST Exc) in funding to Arts Queensland based on Council's contribution of \$15,000 (GST Exc); and - 2. delegates authority under section 257 of the Local Government Act 2009 to the Mayor and Chief Executive Officer to administer Council's RADF program including the development of the funding application to Arts Queensland, development of local RADF Guidelines and the application form.